UgeneTettey/Employee_Attrition/docs/overview.md

 ## Status

-- Data loading, inspection, and cleaning are complete.
+- Data loading, inspection are complete. and cleaning are complete.
 - EDA and initial visualizations are implemented.
-- Modular cleaning pipeline is operational.
-- Ready for feature engineering and model training.

 ---

 ## Next Steps

-- Expand feature engineering and selection.
+- Data cleaning and Preprocessing.
 - Train and evaluate predictive models.
 - Deploy models for HR analytics